-The school was inspected under a graded inspection, under the new framework, in March 2023.
+The school was inspected under a graded inspection in March 2023.
 The school was graded Good for the quality of education, with Outstanding judgements for behaviour & attitudes, personal development and leadership & management.

 The key part of raising standards of achievement is to improve the quality of the curriculum and teaching.
 In an unprecedented time of uncertainty, the school continues to focus on teaching and learning including:-